 Some drivers place their hands at the bottom of the steering wheel, and while the tow vehicle is in reverse, "think" of the hands as being on the top of the wheel.
-When the hands move to the right (counterclockwise, as you would do to turn the tow vehicle to the left when moving forward), the rear of the trailer moves to the right.
+When the hands move to the right (counter-clockwise, as you would do to turn the tow vehicle to the left when moving forward), the rear of the trailer moves to the right.

-Sat fety

-Sat Conversely, rotating the steering wheel clockwise with your hands at the bottom of the wheel will move the rear of the trailer to the left, while backing up.
+Conversely, rotating the steering wheel clockwise with your hands at the bottom of the wheel will move the rear of the trailer to the left, while backing up.
 Be careful not to allow the trailer to turn too much, because it will hit the rear of the tow vehicle.
 To straighten the rig, either pull forward, or turn the steering wheel in the opposite direction.

-2.2.17 Safe Trailer Towing Guidelines Before towing, check coupling, safety chain, brakes, tires, wheels and lights.
+2.2.16 Safe Trailer Towing Guidelines

+Before towing, check coupling, safety chain, brakes, tires, wheels and lights.

 Check the lug nuts or bolts for tightness.
 Recheck the load tie downs to make sure the load will not shift during towing.

 Check coupler tightness after towing 50 miles.

 Adjust the brake controller to engage the trailer brakes before the tow vehicle brakes.
 Follow the brake controller manufacturer's literature.

 Use your mirrors to verify that you have room to change lanes or pull into traffic.

 Use your turn signals well in advance.

 Allow plenty of stopping space for your trailer and tow vehicle.

 Use lower gears for climbing and descending grades.

 Do not ride the brakes while descending grades; they may get so hot that they stop working.
 Then you will potentially have a runaway tow vehicle and trailer.

 Do not apply the tow vehicle brakes to correct extreme trailer swaying.
 Instead, lightly apply the trailer brakes with the hand controller.

 Make regular stops, about once each hour.
+Confirm that:

-Confirm that: • The coupler is secure to the hitch and is locked. • There is appropriate slack in safety chains. • There is appropriate slack in safety chains. • There is appropriate slack in safety chains. • The cargo is secure and in good condition.
-Slow down for bumps in the road. fety necessary.
+- The coupler is secure to the hitch and is locked. - Electrical connectors are made. - There is appropriate slack in safety chains. - There is appropriate slack in breakaway lanyard.

+- The tires are not visibly low on pressure. - The cargo is secure and in good condition.

+Slow down for bumps in the road.

+Do not brake while in a curve unless absolutely necessary.
 Instead, slow down before you enter the curve.

 Do not drive so fast that the trailer begins to sway due to speed.
 Generally never drive faster than 55 m.p.h.

 Allow plenty of room for passing.
 A rule of thumb is that the passing distance with a trailer is 4 times the passing distance without a trailer.

-1. 3

-2.2.18 Safety Warning Labels On Trailer
+2.2.17 Safety Warning Labels On Your Trailer